sbstjn/liveblog.js/README.md

 # liveblog.js

-Most live coverage sites are more than worse. **liveblog.js** is a Node.js Application using Express.js and Socket.IO for providing a simple and reliable plattform for **Live Event Coverages**.
-Create your own Liveblog withing seconds and stream new posts to your readers using modern Web Sockets…
+Work-in-progress Node.js application for creating *Live Event Coverages* with Express.js and Socket.IO.
+Create your own Liveblog/Ticker within seconds and stream new posts to your clients using Web Sockets.

+**Warning:** Work-in-Progress!
+Authentication is missing and some bugs when switching post order!

 ### Installation